Goobergreve09/read-me-generator/README.md

 ## Usage
-*This section is where you will explain to others how to use your application*
+*This section is where you will explain to others how to USE your application.*

 Now that you have all the necessary files and applications installed, it's finally time to generate your own high-quality readME.md.
 In VS.code *Follow these steps.*